 More often than not, the time series data collected on some systems start by simply being displayed on some dashboards looked at by some operational staff.
-But as more data are collected and the digital transformation of entities mature, new use cases emerge for those data coming from sensors.
+But more data are collected and the digital transformation of entities matures.
+New use cases emerge for those data coming from sensors.
 Among these use cases, using those data to prove to third parties, whether business partners or regulatory bodies, that some systems were in a certain state or were behaving in a certain manner is a very common one.

 But as soon as you start using data to prove a point to external entities and that you are the one generating those data, you need to build trust.
-Building that trust relies on some basic principles means to ensure compliance and auditability.
+Building that trust relies on some basic principles, and means to ensure compliance and auditability.
 Those principles should be made possible by the time series solution you are using.

 Controlling who can access your time series database is paramount.
-Most notably you need to ensure that only authorized applications and/or personnel are able to store data.
+Most notably, you need to ensure that only authorized applications and/or personnel are able to store data.

-Warp 10 addresses this issue through the use of cryptographic tokens which control precisely what Geo Time Series™ can be updated with data.
+Warp 10 addresses this issue through the use of cryptographic tokens which control precisely what Geo Time Series can be updated with data.
 Issues token have a mandatory time to live after which they are no longer accepted by the time series database.
-They also contain attributes which control what they can be used for, a token which can write data might be refused for data deletion or metadata modifications for example.
-Write tokens also contain forced values for some labels attached to the Geo Time Series they can update, therefore no GTS with other values for those labels can be modified.
+They also contain attributes which control what they can be used for.
+A token which can write data might be refused for data deletion or metadata modifications, for example.
+Write tokens also contain forced values for some labels attached to the Geo Time Series they can update.
+Therefore, no GTS with other values for those labels can be modified.

-Modifications can be two fold, it can be an actual tampering of past data, either erroneously or intentionally, or it can be data deletion.
+Modifications can be twofold.
+It can be an actual tampering of past data, either erroneously or intentionally, or it can be data deletion.
 Both cases are problematic as they alter the reality of the state or chronology of the system under supervision.
-Storing data too far in the future is a less common source of integrity violation but should be considered a possible risk.
+Storing data too far in the future is a less common source of integrity violation, but should be considered a possible risk.

 In order to prevent such events, Warp 10 has introduced mechanisms to limit how far in the past and in the future a given write token is able to write data.
-This makes it possible to limit the datapoints which can be pushed to the time series database to those whose timestamps fall within a defined window around the current time.
+This makes it possible to limit the data points which can be pushed to the time series database to those whose timestamps fall within a defined window around the current time.
 This ensures that no modifications can be performed to data after a given delay.
-By also disabling deletions one can ensure that data will not be tampered with after this delay.
+By also disabling deletions, one can ensure that data will not be tampered with after this delay.

-Protecting against data modifications is one step towards the building of trust, but being able to prove that the integrity of your data was not breached in any way is the ultimate goal.
-This guarantee can be brought by the use of complex cryptographic approaches, but such complexity adds failure and fraud opportunities which should not be overlooked.
+Protecting against data modifications is one step towards the building of trust.
+But being able to prove that the integrity of your data was not breached in any way is the ultimate goal.
+This guarantee can be brought by the use of complex cryptographic approaches.
+But such complexity adds failure and fraud opportunities, which should not be overlooked.

 There are many time series use cases which require a high level of trust.
 Here are a few select ones from different industries.

 In case of outages, IT platform SLAs are often disputed by parties.
 Defining clear SLAs based on specific metrics which are collected on the systems under SLA makes the process more objective as the SLA is determined by analysis of those metrics.
-But in order to add trust to this objectivity the integrity of the said metrics should be guaranteed using a mechanism such as the one described above.
+But in order to add trust to this objectivity, the integrity of the said metrics should be guaranteed using a mechanism such as the one described above.

 Lastly, noise is more and more becoming an issue which has led to regulations being put in place to attempt to reduce the exposition of people to extreme noise.
 This process relies on sensors measuring the noise levels around construction zones or industrial sites.
 Such measurements should be authenticated by the use of the anchoring mechanism provided by the SenX extension to the Warp 10 platform.